Minnesota Wildflowers

 Flower: Flower shape: irregular Cluster type: spike

 [photo of flowers] Flowers are in an elongating spike at the top of the plant, blooming from the bottom of the spike first.
-Individual flowers are about 1/3 long, creamy white with brownish veination on the tube, a wide opening at the mouth and a long creamy white lower lip that curls down.
+Individual flowers are up to about 1 inch long with a bowl-shaped tube about 1/3 inch long, creamy white with brownish veination, a wide opening at the mouth and a creamy white lower lip that curls down.
 A few stamens are just inside the tube at the top of the mouth.
 The green sepals behind the flower are densely woolly.

 Leaves and stem: Leaf attachment: alternate Leaf type: simple